Updated December 2018

 6. Results-Oriented – LinkedIn puts out an annual Top 10 of the most overused words on Profiles.
 This is one is a regular on that list.
 It’s jargon and it means absolutely nothing.
 Here’s a general rule of thumb: if it looks like it belongs on a resume, don’t put it in your headline.

 7. Connector – Being a LION on LinkedIn doesn’t make you a mover and shaker who is making deals happen.
 Whenever I see someone who is a “Connector”, I wonder who they are really connecting.
-Even worse: a salesperson masquerading as a connector.
+Even worse: they are probably a salesperson masquerading as a connector.

 8. Wizard – Hey, I read Harry Potter too, but I’ve come to grips with the fact that I’m not going to be visited by an owl anytime soon.
 Unless you are talking about your Friday night Dungeons & Dragons game with your friends, leave the spell-casting out of your profile.